EivindArvesen/transfer-learning-demo/README.md

 The dataset-folder contains two folders:
 "Train" should contain subfolders named after the class of images they contain;
-"Test" should contain test images from multiple classes (not present in the training data".
+"Test" should contain test images from multiple classes (not present in the training data).